 While working in the CS, you will inevitably modify something that you had no intention of modifying.
 This may be static or misc objects or other cells.
 It is important that these minor changes do not appear in your showcase file.
 A file with such modifications is called “dirty”, and needs to be “cleaned” before submission to TR.

 There are 2 acceptable ways to clean your file.
-You can use TES:Advanced Mod Editor (TESAME).
+You can use TES Advanced Mod Editor (TESAME; see tutorial).
 The file can be found here (link is external).
-Or, you can clean it with TES:CS itself.
+Or, you can clean it with the CS itself.
 See the mini-tutorials below on how to clean your file.

 NO Cookie Cutting:

 Cookie Cutting means copying an existing interior (such as a Bethesda one or any interior from TR) or any part of it, and using it as your own.
 This is NOT acceptable.
-This does not mean that you can not look at other interiors to see how items have been used or what items are acceptable within your interior or even get ideas for your showcase.
-If you see something you like, go to the “Object Window” in the CS, find the object(s) there and drag it into your showcase.
+This does not mean that you cannot look at other interiors to see how items have been used, which items are acceptable within your interior, or even get ideas for your showcase.
+If you see something you like, go to the Object Window in the CS, find the object(s) there and drag it into your showcase.
 Finally, note that most of Bethesda's interiors would not pass a TR showcase review, so don't copy their stuff.

 You are free to create new items in your showcase.
 Adding a new weapon with a new or old enchantment is fine.
-However, when you create the new item, be sure the ID name starts with “tr_”.
+However, when you create the new item, be sure the ID name starts with “TR_”.

 Checking To See If An Item Is Floating Or Bleeding:

-Unique or quest items should not be in your showcase.
-Most unique items have an ID name with a suffix of “_unique”, “ _uni”, or “_u”.
-If you are unsure the item is unique, check the “Count” column in the “Object Window”.
-If only 1 has been used, then the item is probably unique.
+Unique items and quest items should not appear in your showcase.
+Most unique items have ID names that end with “_unique”, “ _uni”, or “_u”.
+If you are unsure the item is unique, check the Count column in the Object Window.
+If only 1 has been used, the item is probably unique.
 You can also right click on the object and select "Info" to see where it is used, and if those locations are similar to your showcase interior.

 Pointy Bottom Bowls: